PTSD Resource Toolkit

 Posttraumatic Stress Disorder (PTSD) is a mental health condition caused by witnessing or experiencing actual or threatened death, serious injury or violence.
 Being affected by these types of events is normal, however if the thoughts or memories of these events start to seriously affect the life of the person long after the event, that person could be experiencing PTSD.
 Signs that someone may be experiencing PTSD include nightmares, uncontrollable memories, persistent fear and severe anxiety.

+On April 5, 2016 Ontario passed legislation called the Supporting Ontario’s First Responders Act which amends the Workplace Safety and Insurance Act.
+The amendment states that PTSD diagnosis in first responders is presumed to be work related.
+The diagnosis must be made by a psychiatrist or psychologist and be consistent with the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
+An amendment was also made to allow for the Minister of Labour to request and publish PTSD Prevention Plans from organizations covered under the presumption.
 This site is designed to help employers establish a PTSD Prevention Plan and Program.
-The PTSD Toolkit of resources is launched by the Public Services Health and Safety Association and will serve as the leading Ontario resource for providing information on PTSD through existing channels tailored to the needs of each first responder sector.
+The PTSD Toolkit of resources is launched by the Public Services Health and Safety Association and serves as the leading Ontario resource for providing information on PTSD through existing channels tailored to the needs of each first responder sector.
 This site will include tools to help identify when a first responder might have a problem, where to seek help, best practices for employers and a source for ongoing news and events related to PTSD and mental wellness.
 Tools will be selected and made available for both employers and workers.

 9-1-1 connects you directly to an operator who then connects your call to the emergency response centre serving your area.